There are many OBDII scan tools available, all with different features, options, and price ranges.

 It also should have an easy to use interface.

-The expensive units are likely not needed by the average user as they have many features that will never be used.
+The average user will likely not need the expensive units as they have many features that will never be used.

 A professional mechanic will no-doubt want a unit that has more features and will have a higher cost.

 So what is the nest OBDII scan tool for the Beginner?

 One of the more popular units for beginners is the Actron CP9125 PocketScan Code Reader.